 Find out more about Landfill Sites and Energy from Waste by clicking on the links above.

 Previously, all of this waste would have been sent to landfill.
-Since they opened in Spring 2015, Devon has been sending some of its waste to new Energy from Waste plants in Exeter and Plymouth.
+Since they both opened in Spring 2015, Devon has been sending some of its waste to new Energy from Waste plants in Exeter and Plymouth.
 In January 2019, waste from Devon stopped being sent to landfill – it’s either recycled or used to produce electricity in an Energy from Waste plant!

 Litter